-Think SEO for your LinkedIn profile
+Think Search Engine Optimization for your LinkedIn profile

 LinkedIn is a business-oriented social networking site.
 It is a great platform for re-connecting with past and present colleagues and classmates, giving and getting advice with fellow industry colleagues, and finding jobs or business opportunities.
 Think of your LinkedIn profile as your extended professional calling card.